 In his bestselling book, Measure What Matters, legendary venture capitalist John Doerr discusses the importance of tracking the performance of the things that contribute to your mission and goals as a company.

-In marketing and business generally, the term ROI, or return on investment, is thrown around in meetings and reports but rarely is it scrutinized in the way it deserves.
-In times of high scrutiny, like during economic recessions, the knee jerk reflex for many leaders is to simply cut the figurative budget tree down, instead of pruning back the branches.
+Marketing and business meetings throw around the term ROI.
+It deserves more scrutiny than it receives.
+In times of high scrutiny, many leaders will cut the figurative budget tree down, instead of pruning back the branches.

-Instead, we advocate for cooler heads to prevail, and to analyze the marketing channels and campaigns that are generating real returns on investment and double down on those.
+Instead, we advocate for cooler heads to prevail.
+Also, to analyze the marketing channels and campaigns that are generating real returns on investment and double down on those.
 For example, if your social media marketing cannot measure a direct result in revenue, but your Google search ads or SEO strategy is responsible for driving significant traffic and revenue.
-It’s clear you should reduce, if not temporarily suspend your social media strategy, and double down on your search advertising and SEO efforts.
+It’s clear you should reduce and double down on your search advertising and SEO efforts.